Two weeks that will change your life

 The expenses covered by the program are:

-- Pre-departure training course in Canada (Transportation, accommodation, meals)
+- Pre-departure training in Canada (transportation, meals and accommodations);

-- Round-trip air ticket
+- Round-trip airfare;

-- Accommodations in Burkina Faso
+- Accommodations in Peru;

-- Meals in Burkina Faso
+- Meals in Peru; and

 The selected participants agree to make a minimum financial contribution of $500 to cover part of the total cost of their participation.
-The Uniterra team can provide support for their financing campaign.

 Each year for over 65 years, WUSC holds the International Seminar which offers Canadian postsecondary students an experience in a developing country.
 Now the Seminar is offered by WUSC and CECI through the Uniterra program.
 To learn more on the previous Seminars and to maybe even tempt you in participating: